 Haunted Bed and Breakfast | Pet Friendly

 Foley House Inn is located in Chippewa Square, is been reported to be haunted!
 As the story goes, in 1896 the inn was originally built by Honoria Foley.
 A widow of Owen Foley, a wealthy immigrant from Ireland.

 The Inn was the first in Savannah and had a number of borders over the years.
 In 1987 the Inn underwent construction and uncovered a human skeleton within the walls.
 “Walley” this ghost is later named.

 Many guests have reported strange gusts of air rushing past them for seemingly no reason.
 Other guests report having heard children playing outside their room.
 Personally, I didn’t experience anything out of the ordinary.

 Bed and Breakfast | Historic District

-Located steps away from Layette Square and Cathedral of St John the Baptist.
-This inn features a swimming pool, air conditioning, and buffet or American breakfast.
+Located steps away from Layette Square and the Cathedral of St John the Baptist.
+This inn features a swimming pool, air conditioning, and a buffet or American breakfast.

 Pet Friendly | Riverfront